EBI-Metagenomics/mgnify-biata-2021/docs/source/assembly-1.rst

 Assembly Graphs Easily), is a program that creates interactive visualisations of assembly graphs.
 They can be useful for finding sections of the graph, such as rRNA, or to try to find parts of a genome.
-Note, you can install Bandage on your local system.
+Note, you can install Bandage on your local system - see the prerequisites section.
 With Bandage, you can zoom and pan around the graph and search for sequences, plus much more.
 The following guide allows you to look at the assembly graph.
 Normally, I would recommend looking at the ‘ assembly_graph.fastg, but our assembly is quite fragmented, so we will load up the assembly_graph_after_simplification.gfa.

-|image2|\  At the terminal, type

-    Bandage
+|image2|\  Open Bandage

 In the the Bandage GUI perform the following